RESEARCH

 No, prior experience in Sufism-related projects is not necessary, but the proposed research must align with the goals and mission of CFSACK.

-Is Canadian citizenship a requirement for applying for the CFSACK Awards?
+Is Canadian or United States citizenship a requirement for applying for the CFSACK Awards?

 No, the awards are open to all students affiliated with Canadian higher educational or cultural institutions, regardless of their citizenship status.

-Can the award funds be used to cover tuition fees?
+Can the award funds be used to cover tuition fees, stipends or research assistantships?

-No, the CFSACK Awards cannot be used to pay tuition fees.
+No, the CFSACK Awards cannot be used to pay tuition fees, stipends or research assistantships.

 Who is eligible to apply for the CFSACK Awards?